Double precision is broken on big-endian floating point systems with cmake

 The automated testing for endianness does not work with the XLC cross-compiler for BlueGene/P. I have no idea why.
 I have hacked a hard fix for BlueGene, which I'll add in a separate commit.

-#4 Updated by Teemu Murtola over 5 years ago
+#4 Updated by Teemu Murtola about 8 years ago

 - Target version set to 4.5.6